What is anger?

 What causes anger and anger problems?

-problems, such as missing a raise at work or relationship struggles;
+Work-related problems, such as missing a promotion

 How can psychotherapy and counselling help?

-Improvement of communication skills
+Better communication skills